 Heading north towards Canterbury, roads lined with rugged stone walls lead to the Prudence Crandall Hall Museum.
 And a little further, the charming town of Brooklyn and its historic Brooklyn Green are brimming with unique buildings and architecture from the 1700s and 1800s.
 Take a side-trip in the Natchaug State Forest for river views and beautiful New England fall foliage.
 Then head back to Route 169 towards Pomfret, where The Vanilla Bean awaits with music, delicious meals and a quirky ambiance.
 The winding asphalt road in Connecticut ends shortly after reaching Woodstock Hill, where the Roseland Cottage stands proud with its raspberry-colored exterior.

-More top foliage spots in Connecticut: The heavily wooded areas in Litchfield and the northwest region of Connecticut offer more small towns with gorgeous scenery, covered bridges and towering trees.
+The heavily wooded areas in Litchfield and the northwest region of Connecticut offer more small towns with gorgeous scenery, covered bridges and towering trees.
 Nearby, the stone lookout tower in Mount Tom State Park stands 325 feet above sea level and offers brilliant foliage views.
 Explore more trails and beautiful scenery in places like Giuffrida Park and the White Memorial Conservation Center.
 Or, take the Essex Steam Train and Riverboat on a 12-mile journey through the Connecticut River Valley.
 And in Bloomfield, the Heublein Tower yields views of rolling autumn hills.

 There are few sights more soul-satisfying than the sea of orange, red and yellow trees during fall in New England.
-Embark on one of our AAA fall foliage tours or head out on a New England fall foliage journey of your own.

 Where will you go to see the fall foliage in New England this season?
 Tell us below.